IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 1. Valve Regional Standings (VRS): All registered teams holding an active, official Global VRS rank will automatically receive the highest priority seeds, ordered sequentially from the highest VRS rank to the lowest.
 2. FACEIT Elo: All remaining unranked teams will be seeded below the VRS tier, ordered by the mathematical average FACEIT Elo of their registered starting roster.
-3. Time of Registration: If the 20-team capacity is not filled after applying the first two criteria, the remaining teams will be seeded based on registration timestamps, with earlier registrations receiving higher seeds.
+3. Time of Registration: In the rare occurrence that two unranked teams share an identical average FACEIT Elo, the registration timestamp will be used as the final tiebreaker.
+The team that successfully completed their registration first will be awarded the higher seed.

 **Player Responsibilities & Data Integrity:**